Greenock Wanderers RFC: Fort Matilda Playing Fields

 From the opening of their pitches, the Wanderers used the old ‘Tin-Shed’ on top of the hill at Wood Street as their changing rooms.
 This was the last remaining Army structure on the site after it had been requisitioned by the MOD in 1914.
 The Tennis and Bowling clubhouses were positioned much as they are now, facing Newark Street.

 In addition, The Fort Matilda Club owned the substantial property at 79 Octavia Terrace - the one on the right of the photograph.
 The upkeep of this building proved to be too expensive and as the Wanderers were unable to take it on themselves, it was decided to wind up the club and sell off the property.
 As a result, the house was sold in 1967 for the development of the flats at Whitehill House.

 However, the Wanderers had by then raised sufficient funds to develop a prefabricated clubhouse on the fields.
-This was opened on the 27th of January 1968 when they hosted Glasgow High School FPs and by then the old ‘Tin-Shed’ had been demolished.
+This was opened on 27 January 1968 when they hosted Glasgow High School FPs and by then the old ‘Tin-Shed’ had been demolished.
 The Wanderers had agreed that the other members of the old Fort Matilda Club, including the Fort Matilda Bridge Club, could use their new Clubhouse.
 This arrangement did not last long and after a somewhat nomadic existence, the FMBC finally settled in its current location at Tarbet Street, Gourock but retained the name of The Fort Matilda Bridge Club.

 Teams

 It consists of 1st XV, 2nd XV, Women's 1st XV and Women's 2nd XV development side, under-18, under-15, S2 and S1 plus a complete Mini section; a mini rugby tournament is organised every year.
 They won the 2009–10 Scottish National League Division Two losing only one game and thus being promoted to the Scottish National League Division One that year.

-The Men's 1st XV is once more competing successfully with the top of clubs in Scotland in the National League Division 3, the Men's 2nd XV are once against competing in the West Reserve League 2 division.
-The clubs is supported by a flourishing Youth Program spanning ages 3 to 17, they are the envy of many other clubs.
+The Men's 1st XV is once more competing with clubs in Scotland in the National League Division 3, the Men's 2nd XV are once against competing in the West Reserve League 2 division.
+The clubs is supported by a Youth Program spanning ages 3 to 17.

 In 2014 a Women's section was formed.
 In 2018 the Women's section were BT Women's National Plate Finalists.
 In 2019 the Women's team successfully won the National Bowl Finals at Murrayfield defeating Livingston 72 - 12.
 In 2022 the Women's team again made it to the National Bowl finals to defend their title after the break of play due to covid, they competed against Cartha Queens Park 2nd XV in that final and narrowly lost out with a score line of 29–22.